Event loop

 Intercepting events from a child control

-Usually, a window that processes events mentains a handle to various controls and enable event processing in the #[Window(...)] declaration.
+Usually, a window that processes events maintains handles to various controls and enables event processing in the #[Window(...)] declaration.

 use appcui::prelude::*;